 These descriptions will be integrated into the effects assessment sections of each VC included in the EIS.

-Changes to components of the environment within federal jurisdiction

-The EIS will include a stand-alone section that summarises those changes that may be caused by the project on the components of the environment listed in paragraph 5(1)(a) of CEAA, 2012, namely fish and fish habitat, aquatic species and migratory birds.
+Changes to components of the environment within federal jurisdiction by the project on the components of the environment listed in paragraph 5(1)(a) of CEAA, 2012, namely fish and fish habitat, aquatic species and migratory birds.